Jordy1311/roast-report-api/README.md

 ## To run this app

+1. Clone this repo

-1. Create a `.env` at the repo root and define the following variables:
+2. Create a `.env` at the root and define:

 ```
 PORT=<port the app will run on>